-Dresses are common to every decade in fashion history.
-Popular and culturally accepted, the dress filled womens closets for decades.
-While the idea of the dress stayed the same, the styles changed.
+Dresses are popular in every decade throughout fashion history.
+While the popularity of the dress stayed the same, the styles changed.

-During the 40s, dresses allowed women to simplify their life for work and home.
-The war effort greatly influenced the styles as fabric was rationed.
-The A-line skirt became famous.
+During the 40s, dresses simplified work and home life.
+The war effort greatly influenced fashion choices of this decade.
+Fabric was rationed.
+So, the pencil skirt became famous.

 The 50s loosened up!
-Full swing skirts were a must from the simpler 40s.
-Classic cotton day dresses in novelty fabric designs identified this frolicking woman.
+With the plenitude of fabric, full swing skirts gained popularity.
+They were a must from the simpler and austere 40s.
+Classic cotton day dresses in novelty fabric designs identified this frolicking 50s woman.

 And, who can forget the mini dress of the 60s?
 The mini dress revolutionized mod dressing.
 While the mini identified the free and easy 60s, the maxi was the fashion choice in the 70s.
 Over-the-top glam defined the glitzy 80s.